Steamboat Springs Airport: Facilities

 The airport covers 436 acres (176 ha) at an elevation of 6,882 feet (2,098 m).
 Its one runway, 14/32, is 4,452 by 100 feet (1,357 x 30 m) asphalt.

 In 2008 the airport had 11,522 aircraft operations, average 31 per day: 95% general aviation and 5% air taxi.
 82 aircraft were then based at this airport: 82% single-engine, 9% multi-engine, 2% jet, 6% helicopter, and 1% glider.

 There is a small terminal for private aviation and several hangars on the property.
 There are about 30 spots for aircraft on the apron.

 The Civil Air Patrol has an office and aircraft at the airport.
 The Steamboat Springs Police Department provide security for the airport, while the Steamboat Springs Fire Department provides firefighting and emergency medical services.
 There are no Aircraft Rescue and Firefighting (ARFF) trucks at the airport.
 Snow removal equipment is operated by the airport operations department.

 Steamboat has two non-precision instrument approach procedures; a RNAV(GPS)-E and a VOR/DME-C. The RNAV is the preferred approach with 1300/1 & 1/2 ceiling/vis requirements and both approaches are cat A/B only.
 HDN, 16NM to the west has an ILS approach with a 10,000ft runway.

 There is no air traffic control tower.
 Aircraft communicate on a Common Traffic Advisory Frequency (CTAF).
-The airport warns pilots about the wildlife that constantly wanders on and around airport property.
+The airport warns pilots about the high volume of wildlife that wander on airport property.
 Snow removal operations happen between 6:00am and 6:00pm during the winter season.
 The airport is closed when there is snow removal equipment on the runway.